 What were the reasons that students or their parents reported for not completing a FAFSA overall and by postsecondary enrollment? and

 Did the reasons that students or their parents reported that they did not fill out the FAFSA vary by student, family, or school characteristics?

-This session will present survey findings and discuss the implications for how college access programs can help more students and their families to complete the FAFSA.
+This session presented survey findings, and attendees discussd the implications for how college access programs can help more students and their families to complete the FAFSA.

 Community Partnerships: Every GEAR UP TN Collaborative is required to form a community-wide College Access Steering Committee that focuses on project sustainability, resource development, building new partnerships, and expanding a college-going culture in direct-service schools.
 These committees are composed of 10-20 individuals, and they meet 2-4 times per year.
 The individuals come from many different places within the community including K-12, local higher education institutions including technical schools, non-profit organizations, local government offices, businesses and industries, foundations, and student and parent groups.

 School Leadership Teams: We have also supported our GEAR UP sites in forming, training, and coordinating a team of teachers, counselors, staff, and administrators at each school (middle and high schools) whose focus is to support the school’s college-going culture and to be active and engaged in the schools’ efforts to develop college and career ready graduates.
 These individuals meet 3-4 times per year and focus on topics such as FAFSA completion, College Application and Career Exploration Week, College Signing Day, mentoring of students, and teaching college and career readiness “soft” skills.